 Rosecrans quickly established headquarters in Nashville and prepared his army for battle.
 On December 26, Rosecrans left Nashville with about 44,000 men prepared to engage Bragg’s army of about 38,000 soldiers encamped at Murfreesboro.

 Battle of Stones River

 Between December 31 and January 2, the two armies clashed at the Battle of Stones River, near Murfreesboro, Tennessee.
-The Union army suffered higher casualties than the Rebels, but Bragg was forced to retreat when Federal reinforcements began arriving on the site.
-On January 3, the Army of Tennessee withdrew to Tullahoma, Tennessee, 36 miles to the south, yielding Murfreesboro to Rosecrans.
+The Union army suffered higher casualties than the Rebels, but Bragg retreated when Federal reinforcements began arriving on the site.
+On January 3, the Army of Tennessee withdrew to Tullahoma, Tennessee, thirty-six miles to the south, yielding Murfreesboro to Rosecrans.

 Bragg Abandons Chattanooga

 The two armies did not confront each other again until June when Rosecrans moved toward Tullahoma.
 There, Rosecrans cleverly outmaneuvered Bragg, forcing the Confederate army to retreat to the relative safety afforded by the mountainous terrain and Tennessee River at Chattanooga.
 Rosecrans followed, and by mid-August, the Army of the Cumberland was on the outskirts of Chattanooga.